 The last person who had a stellar career without help from anyone whatsoever was … well … no one.
 So it makes no sense to lead as if the people around you never need help getting where they, and you, want them to go.
 In fact, just the opposite is true.
 If you want to create leaders who are Greater Than Yourself – and that should be your goal, by the way – then you need to express a deep belief in people, because none of us get very far without someone who believes in us more than we believe in ourselves.

-If you struggle to believe in certain people, consider it your problem, not theirs.
+The leadership keynote speakers often say, if you struggle to believe in certain people, consider it your problem, not theirs.
 They were hired for a reason, so treat them like they deserve the job, address their skills gaps, and then lead them with an I-believe-in-you attitude that inspires their success.
 If you do this consistently over time, most people will succeed.

 But how can you show people you believe in them?
 Glad you asked.
 Here are three ways: